 When it comes to food, it's not just about having the right ingredients, following the exact recipe, and monitoring the production process; it's also about having control at every level.
 Only by monitoring and controlling every step of the process can you ensure quality.

-The ultimate goal of an "Environmental Due Diligence Process" is to understand the responsibilities associated with a site and to oversee any associated costs and cleanup efforts.
-Transparency and Disclosure of Information
+The ultimate goal of an Environmental Due Diligence Process is to understand the responsibilities associated with a site and to oversee any associated costs and cleanup efforts.

-Corpbiz is committed to collaborating with the client to ensure that social and environmental assessment documents are made available in an accurate, accessible location and in a form and language that affected people and other stakeholders, including the general public, can understand, in order for them to provide meaningful inputs into project design and implementation.
+Corpbiz is committed to collaborating with the client to ensure that social and environmental assessment Documents are made available in an accurate, accessible location and in a form and language that affected people and other stakeholders, including the general public, can understand, in order for them to provide meaningful inputs into project design and implementation.

 Corpbiz performs its own monitoring due diligence, including progress/monitoring report review, field visit, and post-evaluation, and provides assistance in strengthening the client's systems.
 Corpbiz, in collaboration with the client, continuously monitors projects until completion and, if necessary, beyond project completion.